pietgeursen/sbot-gossip/README.md

 ## TODO

-- [o] check where I need to do multi dispatch from the reactors
+- [x] check where I need to do multi dispatch from the reactors
-- [ ] wire up network events the way the old scheduler did
+- [x] wire up network events the way the old scheduler did
-- [ ] write tests over the selectors / sorting alogorithm
+- [x] write tests over the selectors / sorting alogorithm
 - [ ] write pull stream thing that updates the peers array based on the notify stream.
 Will need a function that maps my record to the data structure already used.
+- [x] allow for config setting that stops gossip on start up.
-- [ ] expose function to connect immediately
+- [x] expose function to connect immediately
-- [ ] tests on scheduler
+- [x] tests on scheduler
 - [ ] limit to one connection per peer, even if we have multi routes to it.
 - [ ] in the gossip plugin.
 Just pass around ms addresses, not objects where possible.
   - [x] test that the scheduler makes and breaks connections